 The 2020 MCAT (Medical College Admissions Test) exam has four sections with 230 questions in total.
 The score of each section is on a scale between 118 and 132.

 The first three sections comprise 59 multiple-choice questions and a 95-minute passage-based section.
 While the last section is slightly shorter, with 53 multiple-choice questions and a 90-minute passage-based section.

 Ultimately, achieving a good score on the MCAT depends on more than an empirical knowledge of the scientific subject matter.
-Thorough MCAT preparation is important.
+Thorough study with MCAT preparation books is important.
 The exam has new questions every year, and while existing questions are altered or removed.
 Changing questions ensure that the exam follows the most current and cutting-edge medical curricula.
 It’s important to pace yourself appropriately to ensure you complete all four sections.